 - A. By law, patients detained on a mental health hold may not refuse transport.
-Similarly, by law, patients on a mental health hold are required to be evaluated by a physician or psychologist and must be transported. - B. Although it is commonly believed that the original copy of the mental health hold (form M-1) is required to accompany the patient, a legible copy of the M-1 is also sufficient if the original cannot be found. - C. The M-1 form documenting the mental health hold should be as complete as possible, including the correct date and time that the patient was detained.
+Similarly, by law, patients on a mental health hold are required to be evaluated by a physician or psychologist and must be transported. - B. Although it is commonly believed that the original copy of the mental health hold form is required to accompany the patient, a legible copy of the mental health hold form is also sufficient. - C. The form documenting the mental health hold should be as complete as possible, including the correct date and time that the patient was detained.
 The narrative portion should be completed.
 A signature and license or badge number is also required.
 Assure that the form is complete before departing. - D. The mental health hold does not need to be started on patients who are intoxicated on drugs and/or alcohol.
-Nor is it required for patients who are physically incapable of eloping from care, such as those who are intubated, or physically unable. - E. The patient rights form (M-2) does not need to accompany the patient.
+Nor is it required for patients who are physically incapable of eloping from care, such as those who are intubated, or physically unable. - E. The patient rights form does not need to accompany the patient.
 The receiving facility may complete this form if there are concerns. - F. If possible, seek direction from the sending facility regarding whether the patient may require sedation and restraint.
-Consider ALS transport if this is the case. - G. Recall that patients who are a danger to self/others or gravely disabled due to mental illness may be transported by EMS without a mental health hold, under implied consent.
+Consider ALS transport if this is the case. - G. Recall that patients who are a danger to self/others or gravely disabled due to mental illness may be transported by EMS without a mental health hold, under involuntary consent.